 (2) Leave is granted on application and should not be taken within six months of commencement of employment in a particular Pastor’s post.
 The applicant must specify how his duties have been arranged for the period of his leave.

-(3) Application for leave of a Pastor is granted by the Dean of his circuit and in the case of Deans and Pastors who serve in general church tasks, application for leave are granted by the Bishop.
+(3) Application for leave of a Pastor is granted by the Dean of his Circuit and in the case of Deans and Pastors who serve in general Church tasks, application for leave are granted by the Bishop.

 (4) Application for leave and the Dean’s decision thereon is reported to the Bishop.